Fa-doon/URL-shortener/Readme.md

 # BRIEFY - A URL Shorterning Application.
 ## Features
-- Converts long URLS into short and easy to share links
+1. Converts long URLS into short and easy to share links.
-- Customized URLS
+2. Customized URLS.
-- Users are able to see the number of clicks a URL has which helps them to know the most visited sites.
+3. Users can see the number of clicks a URL has which helps them to know the most visited sites.
+4. Users can generate QR codes for the shortened URL.

 ## Getting  Started